 SEER Ratings

-Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how proficiently it uses electricity to create cooling.
-The bigger the rating, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
+This number measures how well it transforms electricity to create cooling.
+The greater the rating, the more efficient the air conditioner is.

 • Older air conditioners are classified around 8-9 SEER.